Niklas Moisander: Werder Bremen

 On 9 July 2016, German Bundesliga side Werder Bremen announced it had completed the signing of Moisander.
 The transfer fee paid to Sampdoria was a reported €1.7 million.
 He made his Bundesliga debut in a 4–1 loss against Borussia Mönchengladbach on 16 September 2016, replacing Fallou Diagne at half-time with Werder Bremen trailing 0–4.

 On 8 July 2017, he suffered a torn muscle fibre in his right thigh playing in a friendly match against his former club Ajax Amsterdam, the match was later abandoned because Ajax player Abdelhak Nouri suffered a heart attack.

 In July 2018, Moisander's contract was extended.

 In July 2019, he was announced as the club's captain after Max Kruse's departure.
 After playing the first three league matches of the season, he suffered a thigh injury.
 In November, while still unable to play due to the injury, he agreed a contract extension with Werder Bremen, reportedly until 2021.

 In May 2021, Werder Bremen announced that Moisander's contract would not be extended.

 Malmö FF

 On 1 July 2021, Moisander joined Allsvenskan side Malmö FF.
 He helped them win the 2021 Allsvenskan as well as the 2021–22 Svenska Cupen titles during his first year at the club.

+On 28 September 2023, Moisander extended his contract with Malmö, signing a new deal until the end of 2024.

+On 6 December 2024, after the 2024 Allsvenskan, Moisander announced his retirement from professional football.